Jyothi721/Ai-Powered-Task-Management/README.md

 Getting Started with Create React App
-This project was bootstrapped with @Create React App.
+This project was bootstrapped with Create React App.

 Available Scripts
 In the project directory, you can run: